hoyathalis/hoyathalis.github.io/_pages/about.md

 Currently pursuing my **Master’s in Computer Science** at the [University of California, Riverside](https://www.ucr.edu/) 🎓, I am researching **GAN's** and **VAEs** to enhance model generalization.
 I am eager to apply my advanced ML techniques to solve real-world problems, and I'm open to collaborations and opportunities.

----

-👋 Let's connect!
-I am passionate about applying advanced ML techniques to solve real-world problems.
-Feel free to reach out for collaborations or opportunities.

 <!--
 I'm a Machine Learning Engineer with 3 years of experience currently interning at Revent Solutions, where I focus on building large-scale end-to-end recommendation systems.
 My professional journey includes developing hybrid recommendation systems that increased user engagement by 30%, fine-tuning domain-specific large language models to automate clinical trial protocols, and creating anomaly detection systems that prevented monthly write-offs of $2-3 million.
 These experiences have honed my ability to apply advanced ML techniques to deliver impactful solutions across various industries.